Study with us

 How will I study?

-Because we operate in one of the most geographically fragmented regions of Scotland, we do things a bit differently.
-Depending in which centre you choose to study, and what course you opt for, you may receive tuition in different ways.
-You’ll see us use the term "VC", this simply means video conference and is a bit like having a class using Skype or other video messenger systems?
+Because we operate in one of the most geographically fragmented regions of Scotland, we've developed an expertise in blended learning and teaching.
+Many of our courses are already delivered at a distance, so 2020 shouldn't look or feel too different for most of of students and staff.
+You’ll see us use the term "VC", this simply means video conference and is a bit like having a class using Skype or Zoom.
 Find out more about how we teach.

 Term Times and Timetables